KSAub/MT2018_PoC_ConceptDrift/README.md

 │
 └───src                                                  -> Source code of the Proof-of-Concept implementation │   │
+│   └───main
+│       │
-│   └───package1                                         -> The source will be subdivided in packages, the exact structure will
+│       └───java                                         -> Java source code, organised in packages │       │   ...
-│       │   file1.py                                        depend on the language used
-│       │   file2.py
+│       │
-│       │   ...
+│       └───resources                                    -> Configuration files used by the Java code │           ...
 │
-└───target                                               -> Compiled, executable code of the Proof-of-Concept implementation │   │   package1.whl                                        The structure and contents will depend on the language used.
+└───target                                               -> Compiled, executable code of the Proof-of-Concept implementation │   │   MasterThesisKSA-0.0.1-SNAPSHOT.jar                  The structure and contents will depend on the language used.
 │   │   ...
 │
 ```
-# MT2018_PoC_ConceptDrift